 Mexican petits fours

 This was an outstanding meal and I am so envious of the student chefs who got to work with Chef Pilar last week – what a way to expand your culinary horizons!
 If you’re interested in checking out what upcoming events The Straford Chef School is hosting, click here.
 I hope it won’t be long before I am back there!
-In any case, it looks like things are looking up in terms of finding authentic Mexican in Canada, according to this article in the Globe and Mail.
+In any case, it looks like things are looking up in terms of finding authentic Mexican in Canada, according to an article in the Globe and Mail in the Globe and Mail.
 Exciting times!

 Thank you to The Stratford Chef School for extending the dinner invitation, Chef Pilar and her assistant, Chef Francisco Alejandri and the students of the School for a wonderful evening and a lovely break from the snow, even if just for a night!